 Some of us have the habit of checking the product labels of packaged foods to determine how long they’ll last.
 However, there is a lot of confusion surrounding food label dates.

-Most people often mistake food expiration dates as the time required for food spoilage; that is, after this date, the food product is no good to consume.
-So, when the date recommended on the food label date passes, we throw the food product out.
+Most people mistake expiration dates for the time required for food spoilage; that is, after this date, the food product is no longer good to consume.
+So, when the date recommended on the food label passes, we throw the food product out.
 This leads to an increase in food waste in the environment.

 According to the United States Food and Drug Administration, most date labels are not science-based.
 No rule or regulation requires manufacturers to divulge how they reached the food expiration dates they use.
 Also, they don’t have to get approval from food inspection service agencies regarding food date labels.